 As we get older, certain medical conditions, medications, and changes to our bodies can put us at risk of falling.
-Older people are more likely to experience a fall, both at home and whilst they are out and about.
-In fact, according to the NHS, around one in three adults over 65 who live at home will have at least one fall a year.
+Older people are more likely to experience a fall, whether at home or out and about.
+In fact, according to the NHS, around one in three adults over 65 will have at least one fall a year.
 Therefore, it’s important to do whatever you can to reduce your risk of falling.
 With this in mind, we’re sharing our top 5 ways to prevent falls at home.

 1. Assess your Home